yuelongyu/Lima-tango-python/doc/camera/pco.rst

 This is the reference documentation of the PCO Tango device.

-you can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the :ref:`PCO camera plugin <camera-pco>` section.
+You can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the :ref:`PCO camera plugin <camera-pco>` section.

 Properties